Penalties for a regular

 No matter what the circumstances of your aggravated DUI, you have rights

-and you are not convicted unless a judge or jury deems you guilty.
-An
+and you are not guilty of a crime unless a judge or jury convicts you.

 possible in a normal DUI case.
 Even if your case cannot be dropped, an

-attorney can work to have your charges reduced so you don't lose out
+attorney can work to have your charges reduced so that you may avoid maximum penalty.

 Call The Law Offices of Jacqueline Goodman for legal help for your aggravated DUI charge.